OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Project-Governance.md

 This document describes the governance regime for Projects of the OpenWIS&reg; Association.
 This is intended as a supplement to the Articles of Association and Internal Rules.
 In the event of any discrepancy between the intentions noted in this document, meaning and governance shall be sought from the Articles of Association then the Internal Rules over this document.

 ### Initiation of new Projects
-- A Member or Partner organisation may submit a proposal for a new Project; ‘**Project Proposal**’; for example, for the development of a new software package or as part of a contribution to an externally funded initiative.
+- A Member or Partner organisation may submit a proposal for a new Project; ‘**Project Proposal**’; for example, a study or research activity, or for the development of a new software package or as part of a contribution to an externally funded initiative.
 - When the Steering Committee deem that there is sufficient interest in a Project Proposal, the Steering Committee Chair will announce the development of a new **Project Charter**.
 - A Project Charter must define the scope, anticipated duration of **Incubation Phase** and other characteristics of the intended work.
 - Member and Partner organisations wishing to participate should register their interest their interest in the proposed Project, indicating, without binding commitment, what level resource they may be able to contribute.